niberius/jmp2016/module18/README.md

 Assign Employee for Project by id’s
 ```

 Service API is not ready.
-EntityManager cannot be injected :( Null.
+Something wrong with DB - WIP

 To run on embedded TomEE container, use Maven:
 ```